Contact dermatitis of the vulva

 - Itching

 It happens when the vulvar skin becomes sensitive to products called contact irritants.
-This can be sudden or get worse slowly with repeated exposure to irritants, such as:
+This can be sudden or get worse slowly with repeated use of irritants, such as:

 - Laundry detergents